Prof Alison Yarrington

 Alison Yarrington is Professor of Art History.
 An art historian specialising in the history of British art and sculpture c.1750-1914, her research interests include sculpture’s display histories, the marble trade, women and sculpture, public sculpture, maritime sculpture, and, more broadly, British-Italian cultural transactions and the history of collections and collecting.

-Christina (Mimmi) Brandberg, ‘Henry Moore in the Nordic Countries’
+- Christina (Mimmi) Brandberg, Henry Moore in the Nordic Countries (Loughborough University)

-Erica McCarthy, ‘Ships’ Figureheads’ (a Collaborative Doctoral Award University of Hull and the National Maritime Museum, London)
+- Erica McCarthy,The Changing Purpose of Ships’ Figureheads (a Collaborative Doctoral Award University of Hull and the National Maritime Museum, Greenwich)